 Types of sidewalk / outdoor cafés and approvals required

 There are three potential types or layouts that can be considered for an outdoor/sidewalk café.
-In terms of required approvals, development permit requirements apply to private land, and Streets Bylaw requirements apply to city land (sidewalk or road right-of-way), so depending on the type of outdoor café proposed, a development permit AND/OR Streets Bylaw approval may be required as indicated below.
+In terms of required approvals, development permit requirements apply to private land, and Public Roads Bylaw requirements apply to city land (sidewalk or road right-of-way), so depending on the type of outdoor café proposed, a Development Permit AND/OR Public Roads Bylaw approval may be required as indicated below.

-Please note that Development permits are not required for sidewalk patios that are completely on public property (City sidewalk / street), however, Streets Bylaw approval is required.
+Please note that Development Permits are not required for sidewalk patios that are completely on public property (City sidewalk / street), however, Public Roads Bylaw approval is required.

 Type 2: Outdoor Café adjoining a public sidewalk: